Sign o' the Times: Release

 Sign o' the Times was released on March 30, 1987, in the United Kingdom, and one day later in the United States and France.
 It peaked at number six on the Billboard 200, reached the top 10 in Austria, France, New Zealand, Norway, Sweden, and the UK, and reached number one in Switzerland.
 The singles "Sign o' the Times", "U Got the Look" and "I Could Never Take the Place of Your Man" reached number three, two and ten on the Billboard Hot 100, respectively.
+Four months after its release, the album was certified platinum by the Recording Industry Association of America (RIAA).
 Following Prince's death in 2016, the album re-charted on the Billboard 200 at number 20.